jimbaker/tagstr/docs/pep.rst

     html'<div id={id:int}>{content:HTMLNode|str}</div>'

-In this case the formatspec for the second thunk is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.
+In this case the format_spec for the second thunk is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.

-Tag function arguments
+Tag Function Arguments
 ----------------------

 The tag function has the following signature: